 A. Unfortunately you are not generally able to defer the interview process, if you are not available at the interview time an alternate arrangement may be able to be organised.
 Any changes or alternate arrangements will be required to be approved by the individual selection panels.

 Q. I live a few hours drive from Wollongong, can I arrange for my scholarship interview to be done over the phone?

 A. Yes.
 In most cases, this will be fine.
 If you receive an email inviting you to an interview, you should contact the Scholarships Team on (02) 4252 8959, or email email@example.com to enquire whether the selection panel are willing to conduct a phone interview.

 Q. How will I know if I am successful?

 A. Some faculties/sponsors will call for interviews, while some scholarships will be awarded based on the application.
-If your application is successful, you will be notified by mail from late November to the beginning of first session.
-All scholarships are ranked and in the event that a successful applicant does not accept their offer, the next person on the list will be made an offer.
+For interviews, short-listed applicants will firstly be contacted via telephone and then will have interview information sent to their email account.
+Successful scholarship applicants will receive the outcome of their UOW scholarship application in writing in late December 2016/ early January 2017.
+This notification will be sent to the email address you provide in your application.
+Conditions of scholarship are detailed in the offer letter.
+All applicants will be ranked, so in the event that a successful candidate does not accept their scholarship offer, the next person on the list will be made the offer.

 Q. Are there any conditions on a scholarship offer?